Praqma/helmsman/docs/how_to/move_charts_across_namespaces.md

 ## Note on Persistent Volumes

 Helmsman does not automatically move PVCs across namespaces.
-You have to follow the steps below to retain your data when moving an app to a different namesapce.
+You have to follow the steps below to retain your data when moving an app to a different namespace.

 Persistent Volumes (PV) are accessed through Persistent Volume Claims (PVC).
 But **PVCs are namespaced object** which means moving an application from one namespace to another will result in a new PVC created in the new namespace.
 The old PV -which possibly contains your application data- will still be mounted to the old PVC (the one in the old namespace) even if you have deleted your application helm release.